joshuabragge/adegorical/README.md

 # Adegorical
-Adegorical is a function for performing advanced transformations on categorical data in python.
+Adegorical is a python package for performing advanced transformations on categorical data.

 This function can handle:
 * Pandas series by returning a pandas dataframe